doodle

 Can you figure out a suitable helper lemma that would let us complete the proof of eval_eq_eval'?

-theorem eval'_eq_eval : ∀ e, eval e = eval' e := by
+theorem eval_eq_eval' : ∀ e, eval e = eval' e := by

-simp [eval', eval_acc_eq]
+simp [eval', magic_theorem]

 Trick 4: Functional Induction